Darton Health Centre Privacy Notice

 click to open Childrens Privacy Information Leaflet

-Darton Health Centre has a legal duty to explain how we use any personal information we collect about you, as a registered patient, at the practice.
-Staff at this practice maintain records about your health and the treatment you receive in electronic and paper format.
+Darton Surgery has a legal duty to explain how we use any personal information we collect about you, as a registered patient, at the practice.
+Darton Surgery is the Data Controller of your medical record for the time you are registered at this practice.
+Staff at this practice maintains records about your health and the treatment you receive in electronic and paper format.

 You can see a full copy of our Information Governance Policy on request